 - make an informed decision about their investment choices

 - realize that nothing can be done about market decreases and that the fluctuation of their investments does not at all affect the value of the services they receive

 The question of compensation and fees may also be considered an item related to suitability.
 The fee structure that must be applied is closely linked to the client’s needs and objectives, as well as their financial situation.

-The advisor may feel uncomfortable explaining to a client that, in order for them to earn a sales commission without it being paid directly by the client, the client must agree for an amount to be deducted from the amount invested upon purchase, or pay redemption fees if they want to withdraw their money before maturity, upon which the redemption fees will be null.
+The advisor may feel uncomfortable explaining to a client that, if applicable, in order for them to earn a sales commission without it being paid directly by the client, the client must agree for an amount to be deducted from the amount invested upon purchase.

 The question of sales charges must be discussed and agreed upon with the client at the time of purchasing mutual funds.